 Insulin and vaccine coverage changed for Medicare Part D members.

 As of January 1, 2023, the IRA capped member cost-sharing for Part D-covered insulin products at $35/month.
 This means that members can obtain insulin at $35/month per covered prescription (or less if their plan benefit has lower cost for insulin), regardless of benefit phase and without needing to meet their deductible.

 Medicare Part D covers these forms of insulin:

 - Injectable insulin that is not used with a traditional/reusable insulin pump

 - Insulin used with a disposable pump

-It’s important to note that the $35 monthly cost-sharing cap does not currently apply to traditional insulin pumps or insulin patch pumps.
-If you use a traditional insulin pump that is covered under Medicare Part B as durable medical equipment (DME),1 your Part B-covered insulin will be subject to the $35/month cost-sharing cap starting on July 1, 2023.
+It’s important to note that the Medicare Part D $35 monthly cost-sharing cap does not currently apply to traditional insulin pumps or insulin patch pumps.
+However, as of July 1, 2023, if you use a traditional insulin pump that is covered under Medicare Part B as durable medical equipment (DME),1 your Part B-covered insulin will be subject to the $35/month cost-sharing cap.